Services Contacts Free Consultation via WhatsApp

 A birth certificate is the first official document in a person’s life.
 It certifies the fact of birth, records the name, date, place of birth and parents.
 But when you move abroad, this document becomes more than just paper — it becomes the foundation for many legal procedures: from obtaining a visa to citizenship, from enrolling a child in school to getting married.

 An apostille on a birth certificate is a special stamp that confirms the authenticity of the document for foreign authorities.
-Without an apostille, your birth certificate will not be recognized in any country that is a member of the Hague Convention.
-This includes Germany, Spain, Italy, USA, Israel and more than 120 other countries.
+Without an apostille, your birth certificate will not be recognized in any country that is a member of the 1961 Hague Convention.
+This includes Germany, Spain, Italy, the USA, Israel, Canada (since 11 January 2024), Saudi Arabia (since 7 December 2022), China (since 7 November 2023) and more than 125 other countries.

 Important to understand: The apostille confirms the authenticity of the document itself and the signature of the official, but not the content of the record.
 In other words, the apostille guarantees that the certificate was issued by a real registry office, but does not confirm the accuracy of the data indicated in it — there are other procedures for this.